0xSpaceShard/starknet-devnet/README.md

 poetry run starknet-devnet --version
 ```

-Later, you need to add a tag to the version update commit (Notice the ```v```):
+Later, you need to add a tag to the version update commit (Notice the `v`):
 ```
-git tag v0.3.2
+git tag v<VERSION>
-git push origin v0.3.2
+git push origin v<VERSION>
 ```

 Lastly:
-- you need to check if CI and image publish worked after commit
+- check if CI and image publish worked after commit
-- you need to generate release notes with the corresponding tag version on GitHub
+- need to generate release notes with the corresponding tag version on GitHub
-- you can inform users on telegram, devnet channel in starkware discord, and [Starknet Shamans](https://community.starknet.io/t/starknet-devnet/69).
+- inform users on telegram, devnet channel in starkware discord, and [Starknet Shamans](https://community.starknet.io/t/starknet-devnet/69).